 PHYS 602 is a traditional lecture course.
 Nevertheless, individual reading will play an important role, probably more so than in any other physics course.
 Only the most important principles and connections will be discussed in class, whereas a big part of the content will be left for reading.
-Given the new normal of having to live through a pandemic the course will be taught entirely online using Blackboard Collaborate.

 Feel free to ask questions during the lectures, whether you have difficulties with a concept, notice an error, or want to hear more details about an aspect of the material.
-It is important that we do not move on until all the important issues are settled.